antimatter15/autopr/README.md

 ## how to install it

 ```
 npm install -g autopr
 ```

-This will install the `autopr` command and its more suave cousin `apr`
+This will install the `autopr` command and its more suave and stylish _nom de guerre_ `apr`

+## atomicity and stuff

+The author of this library has taken great pains to make the library essentially "atomic".
+That is, if you press `Ctrl-C` while the command is running and interrupt it- it'll undo what it has done so you don't wind up in some silly intermediate state.

+Thus if you make a mistake and didn't really mean to move your committed changes into a new branch and push it to the remote, you have a few precious seconds to abort, and it'll be as if you hadn't run `apr` at all.

+## what else

+I donno.